Linux-Moles/Linux-Moles/content/posts/regex_use_cases.md

 ---
 title: "Regex Use Cases"
 date: 2019-01-06T21:41:19-05:00
-draft: true
 author: Linux Bytes
 tags:
     - regex
     - emails
     - search
+    - IP
 ---

 Regex's some hate some love, but in the end, we all need something productive in our life.
 Some people hate because the mini-language can be arcane.
 Others love it because it adds superpowers for text processing.
 Learning the arcane secrets of regex can be a rough experience, but it doesn't have to.

-so let do excerices a regex enscription for your everyday needs
+so let do some exercises on regex like emails and IP for your everyday technical needs

 ### Finding Mailing data

 extract email adresses from some file